| EXTRACT FROM: BORN WITH A TARTAN SPOON

 as Cliff did.
 One night, the lights snapped on in the nursery where

+we both slept and Torq came in full of excitement.
+'Do you want to see what I've got?' he asked.
 Of course we did.
 Torq was our manager and mentor.
 He was good

 at supervising games and every so often he would organise us into